Breaking the Reclustering Barrier in Centroid-based Deep Clustering: Our Approach -

 \paragraph{Momentum resets} DEC and IDEC parameterize and iteratively refine cluster centers through gradient descent.
 However, integrating momentum-based optimization with weight resets and reclustering may introduce misalignment between momentum terms and re-calculated centroids, for which we provide ablations in Appendix~\ref{app:subsec:momentum_reset}.
-To mitigate this, we propose re-initializing the momentum for the cluster centers after reclustering.
-This aligns gradient steps and recalculated centroids, preventing the moment estimates from diverging and harming task performance~\citep{understanding_plasticity}.
+To mitigate this, we re-initialize the momentum terms for the cluster centers to zero after reclustering.
+This aligns gradient steps and recalculated centroids, preventing the moment estimates from diverging and harming task performance \citep{understanding_plasticity}.
 For DCN, which does not parameterize centroids, momentum resets are unnecessary.